-Commission regulations require including within the project boundary only those lands necessary to operate and maintain the project and for other project purposes, such as recreation, or for the protection of environmental resources (18 C.F.R.
+Commission regulations require the project boundary include only those lands necessary to operate and maintain the project and for other project purposes, such as recreation, or for the protection of environmental resources (18 C.F.R.
 4.41[h][2]).
-Alabama Power proposes project boundary changes around Harris Lake to: (1) add land necessary for current and future O&M and recreation development; (2) remove land not required for O&M or any other project purpose; and (3) reduce the shoreline buffer where project infrastructure and recreation facilities are not located along the shoreline.
+Alabama Power proposes project boundary changes around Harris Lake to: (1) add land necessary for current and future O&M and recreation development; (2) remove land it states is not required for O&M or any other project purpose; and (3) reclassify lands to match shoreline and project use.
 Overall, Alabama Power's proposed changes would result in the removal of 286 acres and the addition of 504 acres to the Harris Lake portion of the project boundary for a net, total addition to the boundary of 218 acres.
 Further, a number of acres, as described in table 3.3.6-3 would be reclassified.
-Alabama Power is not proposing any changes to the project boundary or to land use classification at Skyline.67
+Alabama Power is not proposing any changes to the project boundary or to land use classification at Skyline.74